dancarlstedt/MEAN_Blog/ToDo-List/readme.md

 The structure of this app is meant for smaller MEAN applications and can be used as a starting point for any new MEAN application.

 ### Server
-The backend structure is using the MCV pattern
+The backend structure is using the MVC pattern to separate the concerns of each file.

 ### Client
 Todo